National Fish and Wildlife Foundation

 The public may suggest projects through state resource managers.
 For more information about how to submit suggestions in each state, click on the state below:

-To date, NFWF has approved 99 projects, worth approximately $870 million.
-See our Restoration Projects Database and Map for details on specific projects.
+See our Restoration Projects Database and Map for details on projects that have been chosen.